haris18896/Sass/README.md

     1. add a background image
     2. add a linear gradient to the background image
     3. add a `clip-path: polygon` to the the background image
+    4. add logo the left side w.r.t to the parent element
+    5. add text in the middle
+    6.